mplx/jennifer-lang/docs/libraries/index.md

 Jennifer's standard library is split into topic-based libraries.
 Each is enabled explicitly with `use NAME;`; nothing is auto-loaded.
-This page catalogs every library that ships with the interpreter today and links to the reference doc for each.
+This page catalogs every library that ships with the interpreter and links to the reference doc for each.

 > **Looking for one specific function?** See the